 A Note on Trend Data

-In previous years it has been possible to track destinations data from 2012 and identify trend data.
-As noted in the Introduction, however, there have been additional challenges in collecting the 2018 destination data with an observed increase in non-response and variation within this by local authority.
-This year’s report, therefore, consists of a short summary of the data for 2018 and does not seek to establish any comparability with the existing time series and will therefore not comment on trends.
+Between 2012 and 2017 it was possible to track destinations data and identify trend data.
+As noted in the Introduction, however, there were additional challenges in collecting the 2018 destination data, with an observed increase in non-response and variation within this by local authority.
+For that reason, this year’s report, as was the case with the 2018 report, consists of a short summary of the data for 2019 and does not seek to establish any comparability with the existing time series and will therefore not comment on trends.
 The summary will include local authority data, but will not compare the data with previous years or across authorities.

 Having non-respondents skews the data relating to certain groups meaning that comparing across different years is likely to draw inaccurate conclusions.
-To illustrate, the Known Not to be in Education, Training or Employment figure in 2018 was the same as it was in 2017 at 1.6% (n.491 in 2017 compared to n.476 in 2018).
-However, the percentage of Year 11 leavers continuing in full-time education in 2018 was 1.8% lower than in 2017 (86.4% (n.25,626) compared to 88.2% (N.27,189)).
-Alongside non-respondents (up by 3%), these two categories represent the biggest differences across the two years.
-Whilst it might be reasonable to surmise, in the absence of starter information from some FE colleges, that the majority of the non-respondents have continued in full-time education in FE, we cannot assume this is the case.
+To illustrate, the Known Not to be in Education, Training or Employment figure in 2018 for year 11 was the same as it was in 2017 at 1.6% (491 individuals in 2017 compared to 476 individuals in 2018).
+However, the percentage of Year 11 leavers continuing in full-time education in 2018 was 1.9 percentage points lower than in 2017 (86.4% (25,626 individuals) compared to 88.2% (27,189 individuals)).
+Alongside non-respondents (up by 3 percentage points), these two categories represented the biggest differences across the two years.
+Whilst it might have been reasonable to surmise, in the absence of starter information from some FE colleges, that the majority of the non-respondents had continued in full-time education in FE, we cannot assume this is the case.